 In June 2019, upon maturity of the original swap transaction on an existing fixed rate investment, the Company entered into an interest rate swap transaction with a \$91.5 million notional amount.
-The Company receives three-month LIBOR and pays fixed rate interest at 1.97%.
-The swap transaction matures on June 25, 2020.
+The Company received three-month LIBOR and paid fixed rate interest at 1.97%.
+In April 2020, in connection with the repayment of the underlying investment, the Company terminated this interest rate swap.

 In August 2019, in connection with two fixed rate investments, the Company entered into two interest rate swap transactions with notional amounts of \$11.7 million and \$3.2 million, respectively.
 The Company receives three-month LIBOR and pays fixed rate interest at 1.47% and 1.36%, respectively.
-The swap transactions mature on July 30, 2021 and July 29, 2022, respectively, matching the current expected repayment dates of each investment.
+The \$11.7 million notional swap transaction matures on July 30, 2021, matching the current expected repayment date of the investment.
+In December 2020, in connection with the repayment of the underlying investment, the Company terminated the \$3.2 million notional interest rate swap resulting in a realized loss of less than \$0.1 million.

 In November 2019, in connection with the issuance of the 2024 Notes, the Company entered into an interest rate swap transaction with a \$300.0 million notional amount.
-The Company receives fixed rate interest at 3.88% and pays variable rate interest based on three-month LIBOR plus 2.25%.
+The Company receives fixed rate interest at 3.875% and pays variable rate interest based on three-month LIBOR plus 2.25%.
 The swap transaction matures on November 1, 2024, matching the maturity date of the 2024 Notes.
 The Company designated this interest rate swap as the hedging instrument in a hedge accounting relationship with the 2024 Notes.

 In February 2020, in connection with the reopening and issuance of additional 2024 Notes, the Company entered into an interest rate swap transaction with a \$50.0 million notional amount.
-The Company receives fixed rate interest at 3.88% and pays variable rate interest based on three-month LIBOR plus 2.46%.
+The Company receives fixed rate interest at 3.875% and pays variable rate interest based on three-month LIBOR plus 2.46%.
 The swap transaction matures on November 1, 2024, matching the maturity date of the additional 2024 Notes.
 The Company designated this interest rate swap as the hedging instrument in a hedge accounting relationship with the additional 2024 Notes.